• Skip to primary navigation

 Add a twist to the basic recipe with these suggested variations:

-• To make this vegan-friendly, leave out or replace the Havarti dill cheese with a non-dairy substitute.
+• Vegan.
+To make this vegan-friendly, leave out or replace the Havarti dill cheese with a non-dairy substitute.

 Pasta Salad Storage